AppertaFoundation/oe_installer/README.md

 #### Steps

 1. Install Vagrant, VirtualBox and Git, following default install instructions from the above links.
 2. From a terminal window, change to your home directory.
-Run: `cd ~``
+Run: `cd ~`
 3. Clone OpenEyes/oe_installer to a directory of your choice.
-Run: `git clone https://github.com/openeyes/oe_installer.git`
+Run: `git clone git@github.com:openeyes/oe_installer.git` 3.1 (note, you will need an SSH key configured first - see [Setup SSH Key](#setup-ssh-key).
+Alternativey you can use `git clone https://github.com/openeyes/oe_installer` and then switch to SSH later on
 4. Create the virtual server from your project directory.
 Run: `cd ~/oe_installer && vagrant up`
 5. It will take 5 - 10 minutes for the install to complete (depending on the speed of your internet connection)
 6. At this point you should have a fully working OpenEyes server, reachable at http://localhost:8888